Fort Brockhurst: Commission, 1862–1957

-The fort did remain in commission however until 1957, serving variously as accommodation, storage and training facilities.
+From 18 September 1882 onwards, it was used as a depot, to demobilise soldiers returning from India, whose time period of active service had come to an end.
+In 1898, on average from 9,000 to 10,000 soldiers were passing through on an annual basis.
+During the 1880s, it used to take fully a week to get a big detachment through the depot, but in subsequent years the soldier was only spending several days at the depot, prior to their transfer to the Army Reserve, and civilian life.
+When all necessary formalities had been completed, the ex-soldier was marched to Fort Brockhurst railway station, to take the train to their home.

 In August 1914, 9th (Heavy) Battery Royal Garrison Artillery was formed at the fort as part of the raising of Kitchener's Army.
 It suffered minor bomb damage during the Second World War, but never saw action under its intended purpose.
+The fort did remain in commission however until 1957, serving variously as accommodation, storage and training facilities.

 English Heritage site, 1957–present

 Although modern life has encroached on the fort, its fabric remains largely unaltered and the parade ground, gun ramps and moated keep can all be viewed.

 Constructional details of the casemates are able to be seen due to unrepaired Second World War bomb damage at the north-east corner.

 It is currently used as a store for English Heritage's reserve collections.
 The fort is occasionally open to the public, while the grounds are freely accessible.